Service to Detroit, Michigan

 You may bring luggage or any item that you can comfortably carry on the bus with you.
 The items must not impede the safety of other passengers.
 All items must be carried off the bus and taken through customs.

-Bikes: Due to licensing regulations, bike racks cannot be deployed during Tunnel Bus services, including transportation to Comerica Park or Ford Field.
+Bike racks may be used on the tunnel bus route, including special events service to Comerica Park and Ford Field.
 You may disassemble your bike and board the bus with it in a bike bag.
 Note: If the bus is full, bringing the bike bag on board is allowed only at the discretion of the driver.

 Avoid the rush and purchase tickets in advance.
 For a list of locations, view our sales outlets.
 For passengers catching the bus in Detroit, you have the following options: